cph/desktop-procedures/designing_products/ui_guide/icons.md

 >
 > Sometimes I'd have already decided on a visual noun before I messaged Sara; sometimes we'd explore several at once; and sometimes I'd ask Sara to help me think of more visual nouns.
 >
 > Once we'd picked the visual noun, Sara would create icons and slack them back.
-We'd then iterate on them until they fit well with the rest of the icons in the set and looked good in the app.
+We'd then iterate on them until they fit well with the rest of the icons in the set and look good in the app.

 #### Related Topics